-When it comes to discussing pranayama, many people have different notions.
+When it comes to discussing Scientific Benefits of Pranayama many people have different notions.
 But only a few know the full extent of pranayama.
 During the period of time, many definitions have emerged, but only a few describe the true meaning of pranayama.

 Pranayama is based on “Prana” which is the important energy required by our physical as well as subtle layers, and without it, the body would perish.
 It is the life force within us which nourishes our mind and keeps us alive.
 “Prana” refers to the life force in the universe while “Ayama” means to regulate.
 Pranayama essentially means working in prana’s dimension.

 Prana flows through various energy channels called “nadis” along with energy centers called “chakras”.
 State of mind of one is defined by the quality as well as the quantity of prana along with flows through these channels.
 Smooth flow and high level of prana mean the person is calm.
 Without the proper flow of this energy, a person can feel worried, fear, etc. Pranayama helps in maintaining prana and flow of energy.

 Talking about physiological points of different effects of pranayama, there are many inferences that can be made.
 Pranayama assists in the efficient and smooth functioning of various systems of the body.
 By means of inspiration, expiration along with retention, it results in the rise as well as fall of the diaphragm along with relaxation and contraction of abdominal muscles helps in massaging the bowels and the kidneys and hence helps in removing congestion if it exists.
 It results in toning of nerves and muscles of both the bowels and kidneys.

 When it comes to the health of respiration, it is dependent on the strength of respiratory muscles along with good elasticity of lungs.
 During pranayama, the chest expands to its fullest extent many times which put the lungs on the utmost stretch.
 Hence, these organs are trained to operate with efficiency during the remainder of the day.